Who attended the golf dinner and what has happened to them since?

 Table 9

-Fianna Fáil Minister of State with responsibility for older people Áine Brady and her husband, Gerry, also a former Fianna Fáil TD for Kildare and a local auctioneer, headed up this table.
+Former Fianna Fáil minister of state with responsibility for older people Áine Brady and her husband, Gerry, also a former Fianna Fáil TD for Kildare and a local auctioneer, headed up this table.
 Neither have responded to phone calls.

 Kildare was under tightened lockdown restrictions at the time of the golf dinner, which meant residents were restricted to travel within the county, except for work, vital family or medical reasons.
 Brady is chief executive of Third Age, an organisation that supports older people in Ireland.